scor/rdfdb/README.txt

 The RDF Database (RDFDB) library defines a lightweight, consistent interface for accessing RDF stores in PHP using the SPARQL query and update language.
 Each RDF store driver that implements the RDFDB interface can expose store-specific features as regular extension functions.
 Note that in order to use this interface you must use a store-specific RDFDB driver to access a SPARQL endpoint.
-RDFDB provides a data-access abstraction layer, which means that, regardless of which store you're using, you use the same functions to issue queries.
+RDFDB provides a data-access abstraction layer, which means that, regardless of which store you're using, you use the same functions and syntax to issue SPARQL queries.

 The RDF Database library provides a standard, vendor-agnostic abstraction layer for accessing RDF stores.
 The API is designed to preserve the syntax and power of SPARQL 1.1 as much as possible, but also: